cpkenn09y/MyCatalogMaker/README.md

 ## For Funsies:

 * Create more items, and see the data immediately loaded into the DB
-* Get two computers and see the cross computer live-updating associated with making an item
 * Play around with screen resizing, to see the media queries at play

 Note: The actual coding of this project was completed within 24 hours.